 House Rules

-The Insect Hotel is a shared space built on mutual respect between all inhabitants — insect, arachnid, and otherwise.
-To keep things running smoothly, we ask all guests to observe the following.
+The Insect Hotel is a shared space.
+It runs on mutual respect between all who live here, whether insect, spider, or otherwise.
+To keep things running smoothly, we ask all guests to follow these rules.

 1. Self-Catering Only

 There is no room service.
-The surrounding fynbos, wildflowers, and garden plantings offer extraordinary foraging, but you'll need to find your own meals.
-We provide the habitat; you provide the hustle.
+The fynbos, wildflowers, and garden plants around the hotel offer great foraging, but you'll need to find your own meals.
+We provide the habitat.
+You provide the effort.

 Foraging tip

 Seasonal menus change.
 Spring offers the widest variety.
-Winter is lean but manageable for overwintering species.
-Adapt, explore, and diversify your diet.
+Winter is lean but manageable for species that overwinter.
+Adapt, explore, and vary your diet.

 2. Share the Space

 You are not the only guest.
-The hotel accommodates a wide range of species, including some that aren't insects at all.
+The hotel houses a wide range of species, including some that aren't insects at all.
 Spiders, woodlice, centipedes, and the occasional gecko may be your neighbours.

 Coexistence is the policy.
-Territorial disputes should be settled by avoidance, not aggression.
+Settle disputes by avoidance, not aggression.

 3. Housekeeping Happens

-The hotel undergoes periodic maintenance and cleaning.
-Old nesting material may be cleared, damaged sections repaired, and rooms refreshed.
-This is essential to prevent disease, mould, and parasitic build-up.
+The hotel gets regular cleaning and maintenance.
+Old nesting material may be cleared, damaged sections repaired, and rooms freshened up.
+This helps prevent disease, mould, and parasite build-up.

-- Cleaning typically occurs in late winter, before spring arrivals.
+- Cleaning usually happens in late winter, before spring arrivals.

-- Advance notice is not provided (we haven't figured out how to send you a memo).
+- We don't give advance notice (we haven't figured out how to send you a memo).

 4. Weather Is Not Our Responsibility

-- Rain in winter — sometimes heavy, sometimes persistent
+- Rain in winter, sometimes heavy, sometimes non-stop

-- Wind year-round — occasionally fierce, especially the south-easter
+- Wind year-round, sometimes fierce, especially the south-easter

-- Heat in summer — dry conditions with strong sun
+- Heat in summer, with dry conditions and strong sun

 - Cool nights in spring and autumn

 We provide shelter, not climate control.
-Choose your room wisely based on your tolerances.
+Choose your room wisely.

 5. Guests Must Be Able to Fly

-Access to the hotel is by air.
-While ground-dwelling species are valued members of the ecosystem, the hotel's design favours flying insects.
-If you can't fly, you're welcome to investigate the Leaf Litter Lounge at ground level, but upper floors require wings.
+The hotel is reached by air.
+Ground-dwelling species are valued members of the ecosystem, but the hotel's design favours flying insects.
+If you can't fly, you're welcome to try the Leaf Litter Lounge at ground level.
+Upper floors require wings.

 6. Solitary Guests Preferred

-This isn't a hive, a colony, or a swarm destination.
-We cater to the individual traveller — the lone bee, the solo wasp, the independent lacewing.
+This isn't a hive, a colony, or a swarm stop.
+We cater to the individual traveller: the lone bee, the solo wasp, the independent lacewing.
 If you're looking for a party, you're at the wrong hotel.

-Social species are welcome in small numbers, provided they respect the quiet atmosphere.
+Social species are welcome in small numbers, as long as they keep things quiet.

 7. Accept the Ecosystem

-The hotel exists within a living, breathing ecosystem.
+The hotel sits within a living, breathing ecosystem.
 That means:

 - Predators exist (birds, spiders, lizards).
 We don't provide security.

-- Plants flower and fade according to their own schedule.
+- Plants flower and fade on their own schedule.

 Nature is the landlord here.
 We're just the property managers.